Roku Remote Stopped Controlling TV Power and Volume

 • TV brand settings reset after a firmware or software update

-• Remote lost pairing with your TV’s IR codes
+• Remote lost pairing with your TV's IR or CEC codes

-• Battery replacement or power surge causing temporary disconnect
+• Battery replacement or power surge causing a temporary disconnect

 How to Re-Pair Your Roku Remote for TV Control